-These questions are designed to accompany one of the case studies provided in the Ethics, Privacy, and Bias lesson.
+These questions are designed to accompany one of the case studies provided in the Ethics, Privacy, and Bias

-My Case Study is 1) Read the case study you were assigned, and write your summary here.
+My Case Study is

+1) Read the case study you were assigned, and write your summary here.

 2) Is this a good thing or a bad thing?
 Why?

 3) What are the arguments on each side?
-Data Science used for this purpose is good because Data Science used for this revenues is had because Data Science used for this purpose is bad because
+Data Science used for this purpose is good because...

+Data Science used for this purpose is bad because...
-Collecting Data

-"In a survey of three hundred thousand people, the average height was less than four feet tall"
+Data Collection in a Nutshell

+With Great Power Comes Great Responsibility

-Politicians pass laws, shoppers choose brands, and countries go to war based on studies that sounds reliable.
-But is everything that seems reliable actually reliable?
-Can we really trust these studies?
+Politicians pass laws, shoppers choose brands, and countries go to war based on studies that sound reliable.
+But sometimes the data those decisions are made on is unreliable and misleading!